-If you, or anyone else is in danger as a result of a flood, call 999.
+If you, or anyone else is in danger because of a flood, call 999.

 It’s vital to put people before property and to co-operate with the emergency services if they tell you to evacuate your home.